Gefei-Tan/Headhunter/index.md

 2. Follow <a href = https://github.com/opentrack/opentrack/wiki/Smartphone-Headtracking> this link </a> to setup and connect your smartphone to opentrack.
 3. Change the output protocol in opentrack to "Virtual Joystick".
 4. Create a new midi channel in loopMIDI.
-5. Download the Max patch [a relative link](media/headhunter_max_patch.zip) Set all the ctlout and bendout to the midi channel you created in step 5.
+5. Download the Max patch and js files [here](media/headhunter_max_patch.zip).
+Set all the ctlout and bendout to the midi channel you created in step 5.
 Select "vjoy device" as your input, and click "poll 10" to start the Max patch.
 6. Set the channel you created in step 5 as the input of your VST.
 Or simply select "All" as your input.
 7. Start opentrack and your smartphone as you've done in step 2.
 You should be able to see numbers changing in your Max patch.
 8. Figure out your "zero position" and reset the tracking in opentrack.